Non-Markovian models of opinion dynamics on temporal networks: Opinion models that are induced by waiting-time distributions (WTDs)

-Let $x_i(t)=\int_{\Omega}xf_i(x,t)~dx$ be the expectation of $X_i(t)$.
+Let $x_i(t)=\int_{\Omega}xf_i(x,t)\,dx$ be the expectation of $X_i(t)$.
 A direct computation from Equation \eqref{eq: eqf} shows that $x_i(t)$ satisfies the integral equation

-where $\phi_i$ and $\theta_i$ are defined in \eqref{eq: phi-eq} and \eqref{eq: thetai}, respectively.
-We refer to Equation \eqref{eq: model-discrete} as the \emph{history-dependent opinion model} that is induced by the WTD $T_i(t)$ on graph.
-When $f_i(x,t)$ is continuous with respect to $t$, we take the Laplace transform of Equation \eqref{eq: model-discrete}.
-Using the equalities
+where $\phi_i$ and $\theta_i$ are defined in \eqref{eq: phi-eq} and \eqref{eq: theta_i}, respectively.
+Equation \eqref{eq: model-discrete} gives a family of \emph{memory-dependent opinion models} that are induced by arbitrary WTDs $T_i(t)$.
+When $f_i(x,t)$ is continuous with respect to $t$, we take the Laplace transform of Equation \eqref{eq: model-discrete} and obtain